eclouw/EmployeeManagerProject/README.md

-<h1>EPI-USE Technical Assessment</h1>
+<h1>Employee Management Project</h1>
-This repository contains the source code for the frontend and backend created for the EPI-USE Technical Assessment
+This repository contains the source code for the frontend and backend created for the managing employee data stored in a database.

 <h2>Frontend Source Code</h2>
 The frontend source code is in the src folder in the main directory